django-es/django-elasticsearch-dsl/README.rst

             ]
             related_models = [Manufacturer]  # Optional: to ensure the Car will be re-saved when Manufacturer is updated

-        # Not mandatory but to improve performance we can select related in
-        # one sql request
         def get_queryset(self):
-            return super(CarDocument, self).get_queryset().select_related(
+            """Not mandatory but to improve performance we can select related in one sql request""" return super(CarDocument, self).get_queryset().select_related(
-                'manufacturer')
+                'manufacturer'
+            )

+        def get_instances_from_related(self, related_instance):
+            """If related_models is set, define how to retrieve the Car instances from the related model.""" return related_instance.car_set.all()

 Field Classes
 ~~~~~~~~~~~~~